davidezordan/davidezordan.github.io/_posts/2021-09-04-ndepend-unity-support.md

   - Unity
 ---
 <p style="text-align: justify;">
 Patrick, the creator of the code analysis tool NDepend, recently contacted me and asked if I could provide some feedback about the latest release, v2021.1.
-I was pleasantly surprised to find support for both Unity and mobile applications development, as explained in detail in the release notes.
+I was pleasantly surprised to find support for both Unity and mobile applications development, as explained in detail in the <a href="https://www.ndepend.com/whatsnew" target="_blank">release notes</a>.
 </p>

 <p style="text-align: justify;">